404FoundingFather/quantum-simulator/memory-bank/07-kanban.md

 - Update Kanban when tasks move between columns to reflect status changes

 ## Recent Activity
+- 2025-04-24: Implemented SimulationEngine with complete SSFM algorithm, passing all unit and integration tests
 - 2025-04-24: Completed all Sprint 1 tasks (Potential class implementation and unit tests)
 - 2025-04-23: Implemented VisualizationEngine and UIManager for the core UI
 - 2025-04-19: Updated Memory-Bank docs based on design document